 - your relationship with your partner, for example how you met and how often you see each other

-- how long you’ve lived together - you’ll need to send proof like council tax bills
+- how long you’ve lived together - you’ll need to provide proof like council tax bills

 - things you pay for together

 - whether you’re your partner’s carer